rachit-j/kasm-multi-server/developers-guide.md

 sudo grep " password" /opt/kasm/current/conf/app/api.app.config.yaml
 ```

-- Existing Redis password can be obtained by logging into a webapp host and running the following command:
+- The Existing Redis password can be obtained by logging into a web app host and running the following command:

 ```
 sudo grep "redis_password" /opt/kasm/current/conf/app/api.app.config.yaml
 ```

-- Existing Manager token can be obtained by logging into an agent host and running the following command:
+- The Existing Manager token can be obtained by logging into an agent host and running the following command:

 ```
 sudo grep "token" /opt/kasm/current/conf/app/agent.app.config.yaml